nonajiang/260-Project/pages/vis.md

 - For a $1 increase in the meal for two, the estimated price for apartment price in city center will increase 9.5 dollar on average, holding all other covariates constant

 We also used a machine learning method based on gradient boosting trees algorithm to predict apartment price in city center using variables of interest.
 The top two influential factors are **apartment price outside of the center and average monthly net salary**.

-As for the regression model and the machine learning model, the machine learning model is preferred because it automatically runs different combinations of the predicting variables and chooses the best.

 ### What are the highest paying occupations in various cities?